marci-pires/WikiHadatac/Installing-for-MacOS-(OSX).md

      cd

-Once you are in the hadatac folder, you can check if you are in the right folder by typing `pwd`.
+## Step 3: Installing HADatAc

-In terminal type:
+Once you are in the hadatac folder (you can check if you are in the right folder by typing `pwd`), type the following:

       ./install_hadatac.sh

 This process will take a while so let it run.
+It will copy the files, download and install the two SOLR instances required by HADatAc, and initialize the instances.

-## Running HADatAc
+## Step 4: Running HADatAc

 Open your browser to verify if the SOLR installations were successful Open one tab with the url: [http://localhost:7574/solr/](http://localhost:7574/solr/)